vikram7/rails-api-and-highcharts-tutorial/03-rails-api.md

 ![alt](http://i.imgur.com/lAiLlEc.png)

 Note that we're only delivering the *attributes* that we have specifically stated in our `Style` serializer: **id**, **name**, and **beers_count**.
 This is why we don't see the timestamps like we did before.
-We are being quite willful here and determining which attributes we want to pass on.
+We are being quite specific here and determining which attributes we want to pass on.

 That seems like something we can chart, right?
 The *x*-axis would be the name of the style and the *y*-axis would be the number of beers of that particular style in the database.